Julynx/decksmith/docs/ROADMAP.md

 ### Card Builder
 - [x] Image filters: crop-top / bottom / left / right / box, resize
-- [x] Add a new type "shape" with fill and stroke
+- [x] Add a new type "shape" with color and stroke
 - [x] Verify support for transparent images
 - [x] Verify support for symbols and special characters, such as japanese characters
 - [x] Font variants (Bold, Semibold...)